ItsEcholot/real-stereo-extended/documents/raspberry-pi-setup.md

 # Raspberry PI Setup

-This document will provide a guide to set up a Raspberry Pi with the Real Stereo Application.
+This document provides a guide to set up a Raspberry Pi with the Real Stereo Application.

 ## Prepare operating system